triplebit/triplebit.org/docs/monero.md

 ![Screenshot of Monero Wallet settings showing xmr.triplebit.org entered in the Address box, and 443 entered in the port box, with other settings left as their defaults](images/monero-wallet.png){ loading=lazy }

 Our node supports CORS (wildcard `Access-Control-Allow-Origin` header), meaning it can be used with web/javascript/wasm-based wallets.
+We will support I2P by the end of 2024.

 ## Privacy Advice